Placing Rate

 The purpose of Placing Rate is not to replace Win Rate, but to supplement it.

 However, Placing Rate is a very hungry statistic.
-It requires a lot of data to produce reliable results (in case you haven’t noticed, sample sizes are a concern in Kill Team event data).
+It requires a lot of data to produce reliable results (in case you haven’t noticed, people regularly voice concerns about sample sizes in Kill Team event data).

 On that note, my next article will cover Kill Team sample sizes and how we can understand the reliability of our statistics.